mbukatov/tendrl-wiki/Multinode-Glusterfs-with-All-in-1-Tendrl-for-Monitoring-Vagrant---Intern-Edition---Notes.md

 You may have to run the command `$ sudo dnf install kernel-devel dkms kernel-headers`

 ### Step 2
-Put Ju's "Vagrantfile" and "bootstrap.sh" in a new directory
+Put Ju's "Vagrantfile" and "bootstrap.sh" in a new directory.

+You'll have to make changes to "bootstrap.sh" to reflect your specific ntpdate config requirements.

 ### Step 3
 Navigate to your new directory and run `$ vagrant up --provider virtualbox`